rusticlion/Manastorm/Tickets/SST-8-visual-feedback-for-sustained-slots.md

 ### Modify WizardVisuals.drawSpellSlots (systems/WizardVisuals.lua)
 - Inside the loop drawing each slot i:
   - Check slot.active.
-If not active, draw as empty (existing logic)
+If not active, draw as empty/invisible (existing logic)
   - If active:
     - Check slot.isShield.
 If true, draw using Shield visuals (existing logic, maybe refine pulsing/color)
     - Else If check if slot.spell exists and slot.spell.behavior.trap_trigger exists (indicates a Trap).
 If true, draw using a new Trap visual style (e.g., purple orbit line, a subtle static "trap sigil" icon in the center, full progress arc but maybe dimmer or pulsing differently than shields)